mikenomitch/terraform-aws-hashistack/README.md

 The HashiStack consists of Consul, Vault, and Nomad on infrastructure launched by Terraform.

-After a short initial settup a user is able to deploy containerized applications to a Nomad cluster.
+After a short initial setup a user is able to deploy containerized applications to a Nomad cluster.

 ### Usage